-The Emirates is synonymous with luxury which is a tribute to their hard working cabin crew staff.
-In order to get a place on the Emirates cabin crew, the airline employs a intensive recruitment process which includes a personality test, an English language test and various interviews to find the best candidates.
+The Emirates is synonymous with luxury which is a tribute to their hard-working cabin crew staff.
+In order to get a place on the Emirates cabin crew, the airline employs an intensive recruitment process which includes a personality test, an English language test, and various interviews to find the best candidates.

-This essentially is a cover letter explaining to Emirates why you are a great candidate and can fulfil all expectations.
+This essentially is a cover letter explaining to Emirates why you are a great candidate and can fulfill all expectations.
 Learn more about cover letters here at JobTestPrep.

 A second option into the Emirates Cabin Crew is for you to attend one of the numerous open days that are held throughout the world.
 Here you will be given the opportunity to hand in your CV for consideration and you will be given lots of information on the Emirates brand, what they do and how they do it.
 If you impress enough on one of these open days, you will be invited back the next day or in the near future to attend the Emirates cabin crew assessment day.

-This starts off the day and is a one and half hour complete presentation of flying with Emirates, life in Dubai, and living as a Emirates cabin crew member.
+This starts off the day and is a one and half hour complete presentation of flying with Emirates, life in Dubai, and living as an Emirates cabin crew member.

-In this assessment you will be placed in groups, generally of two.
+In this assessment, you will be placed in groups, generally of two.
 You will receive a card with a picture of a city on it and you have to discuss this city with your partner.
-You can use any means to get more information on the city and after 10 minutes you will have to present three things on the city to the assessors.
+You can use any means to get more information on the city and after 10 minutes you will have to present three things in the city to the assessors.

-In this assessment you will split into groups of about 20 and given a brief along the following lines: There has been a mix up at the airport and even though 20 people had placed orders for hire cars there are only 10 cars available.
+In this assessment, you will split into groups of about 20 and given a brief along with the following lines: There has been a mix up at the airport and even though 20 people had placed orders for hire cars there are only 10 cars available.
 What should you do?

 After the third elimination, if you have made it through, you will be asked to complete the Emirates Cabin Crew psychometric test.
 However, you may be given directions on it and told to take it online before your Emirates Cabin Crew final interview which will be held at a later date.